 The costs of implementing a project under Section 111 of the CAP program must be shared in the same proportion as the cost sharing provisions applicable to the project causing the shore damage.
-In this case, the Canal FNP is the project causing the shore damage, which is an entirely federally funded project.
+In this case, the Canal FNP is the project causing the shore damage, which is and entirely Federally funded project.
 Therefore, the cost sharing responsibilities of implementing the Recommended Plan will be 100% Federal and 0% non-Federal, so long as the project does not exceed the \$12.5 million per project Federal cost limit under Section 111 authority.
-If the project were to exceed \$12.5 million, then the non-Federal sponsor would be responsible for any additional costs.
 The cost limit includes the Federal cost of studies, design, implementation, and any participation in future renourishment.